hibari-labs/hibari-read-the-docs/doc/app-dev-guide/intro.rst

 provides to developers, administrators, and users of data-intensive applications.

 Why NOSQL?
 ----------

-The NOSQL "movement" is, first off, not an outright rejection of traditional relational database management systems (RDBMS) but rather a growing recognition that today's data environment requires a diverse storage toolset that is "Not Only SQL (NOSQL)".
+The NOSQL *"movement"* is, first off, not an outright rejection of traditional relational database management systems (RDBMS) but rather a growing recognition that today's data environment requires a diverse storage toolset that is *"Not Only SQL (NOSQL)"*.
 Relational and NOSQL data storage solutions should be viewed as complements, with each approach better suited toward different types of applications and services.